 Current Stream Team Sampling Sites

-This program has been supported by a number of entities throughout the years, which include: Madison Conservation District, Madison River Foundation, Montana State University Extension – Water Quality, Montana Department of Environmental Quality, Moonlight Basin, Big Sky Resort Tax, Jack Creek Preserve Foundation, New Belgium Brewery, Patagonia, and private donors.
+This program has been supported by a number of entities throughout the years, which include: Madison Conservation District, Montana State University Extension β Water Quality, Montana Department of Environmental Quality, Moonlight Basin, Lillard Fly Fishing Conservation Fund, Madison River Foundation, Big Sky Resort Tax, Jack Creek Preserve Foundation, New Belgium Brewery, Patagonia, and private donors.
 Furthermore, this work would not be possible without the ongoing support of the dozens of landowners that have provided access to our monitoring sites.

 For more information, or to become involved as a supporter or volunteer, contact us at 406-682-3181 or email maia@madisoncd.org.